Skip to content

 The result can be visualized and summarized using the function generate_summary_report:

-from wildkcat.visualization import generate_summary_report
+from wildkcat import generate_summary_report

 generate_summary_report(